mrgretwon/fut_sniping_bot/README.md

 }
 ```

-In main.py file enter the name of the player name and the maximum cost you want to spend for him.
+Enter the name of the player name and the maximum cost you want to spend for him.
 Example:

 ```
-bot.buy_player("Rooney", 600)
+PLAYER = {
+    "name": "Sterling",
+    "cost": 100000,
+}
 ```

 ## Running